 The Tornado Tournament 3000 Foosball table (T-3000) is the top of the line Foosball table from Valley-Dynamo.
 It’s the official table of several Foosball tours and leagues, including the Tornado National Tour and Tornado National Foosball League.
 Like some of the lower models, it features counter balanced men, hollow chrome steel rods, 3 goalies, and leg levelers.
 Unlike the lower models though, it can fold open for maintenance and weighs almost 355 pounds, 100 pounds more than some of the cheaper models.
 For true competitive play, it’s the table you want, no question.
 I attached an Amazon affiliate link below.

 It comes in three different colors, black, red, and silver.
 I personally like the black better than the other two, but that’s just my personal preference.
 The red is pretty sweet as well, I’m not a fan of the silver though.
 When fully assembled, it’s 56″ x 30″ for the main table with the rods taking up to 70″.
 With the weight being so high, you’re going to need 3 people at a minimum to move it.
+Professional players love this model due to the precise ball control and hollow steel rods.

 The last thing that the T-3000 has is special split ball bearings for better rod play.
 Most people wouldn’t know the difference though on this aspect I don’t think.
 I think in general, you have to reach a certain level of play to be able to appreciate a lot of what the T-3000 offers.
+Advanced players would appreciate the better ball control and smooth play.

 Worthington Foosball Table